Frequently Asked Questions (FAQ) for the Deaf Studies Programs

 Q. How do I register for classes?

 Ohlone College has an online registration system called WebAdvisor which uses a web browser.
 You must have already applied to and been accepted by the college in order to register for classes using WebAdvisor (How to Access and Use WebAdvisor).
-You do not need a WebAdvisor account or be accepted at Ohlone to search for classes using the online Class Schedule.
+You do not need a WebAdvisor account or be accepted at Ohlone to review available classes using the searchable online Class Schedule.

 We have counselors for the Deaf assist you with direct access to registration.
 The counselors have a computer terminal that has direct access to the registration program and you get to have advance registration if you apply with our office on time.